0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/iden3comm/iden3comm.md

   ): Promise<W3CCredential[]>
 ```

- offer should just passed to the function, did that is supposed to fetch the credential will be determined from offer message itself.
+The offer should just be passed to the function.
+The DID that is supposed to fetch the credential will be determined from the offer message itself.

-`offer` is the offer message that the Fetch handler receives..
+`offer` is the offer message that the Fetch handler receives.

 The handler returns a Verifiable Credential in the W3C format.

-Read more on iden3comm [here](https://github.com/iden3/iden3comm/tree/main/protocol).
+Read more about iden3comm [here](https://github.com/iden3/iden3comm/tree/main/protocol).

 Click here for the <a href="https://0xpolygonid.github.io/js-sdk-tutorials/docs/api/js-sdk.fetchhandler.handlecredentialoffer#fetchhandlerhandlecredentialoffer-method" target="_blank">API Reference</a>.